The Rumble in the Meson: a leptoquark versus a $Z^\prime$ to fit $b \rightarrow s \mu^+ \mu^-$ anomalies including 2022 LHCb $R_{K^{(\ast)}}$ measurements: Introduction

 After much theoretical work, $\overline{BR}(B_s \rightarrow \mu^+ \mu^-)$\footnote{The bar in $\overline{BR}(B_s \rightarrow \mu^+ \mu^-)$ denotes an average over the $CP$-untagged, time integrated decays~\cite{Alonso:2014csa}.} also has quite small theoretical uncertainties in its SM prediction but, together with the correlated measurement of $BR(B \rightarrow \mu^+ \mu^-)$, it displays a 1.6$\sigma$ tension with a combination of the experimental measurements~\cite{ATLAS:2018cur,CMS-PAS-BPH-21-006,LHCb:2017rmj}.
 Several other observables in $B-$meson decays appear to be in significant tension with SM measurements even when one takes into account their larger theoretical uncertainties, for example $BR(B^+\rightarrow K^+\mu^+\mu^-)$~\cite{LHCb:2014cxe,Parrott:2022rgu}, $BR(B_s \rightarrow \phi \mu^+ \mu^-)$~\cite{LHCb:2015wdu,CDF:2012qwd} and angular distributions in $B\rightarrow K^\ast \mu^+ \mu^-$ decays~\cite{LHCb:2013ghj,LHCb:2015svh,ATLAS:2018gqc,CMS:2017rzx,CMS:2015bcy,Bobeth:2017vxj}.
 For these quantities, which are put in the `quarks' category of observable, there is room for argument about the best predictions and the size of the associated theoretical uncertainties~\cite{Gubernari:2022hxn}\footnote{Note that discrepancies between predictions and data are still present when one uses ratios of observables to cancel their dependence upon CKM matrix elements, whose extraction from data is based on $\Delta M_{s,d}$, $\epsilon_K$, $S_{\psi K_S}$ for which we find negligible new physics contributions~\cite{Buras:2022wpw,Buras:2022qip}.}.

-We display the current state-of-play as regards the tensions in Table~\ref{tab:SMpvals}; the upshot is that the SM possesses a 2.5$\sigma$ tension with 247 combined measurements of $b\rightarrow s$ flavour-changing observables.
-We note here that the pre-selected 247 measurements include several observables which do not involve the $(\bar b s) (\bar \mu \mu)$ effective vertex and which also do not display large tensions, diluting (i.e.\ raising) the $p-$value and therefore decreasing $s/\sigma$.
-In an analysis which concentrates more specifically on the fewer \bsll\ anomaly observables, an estimate of $s=4.3\sigma$ was made~\cite{Isidori:2021vtc}.
-We observe from the table that in the context of our SM global fit to many observables, the update to the $\overline{BR}(B_s \rightarrow \mu^+ \mu^-)$ constraint has only a small effect on the quality-of-fit.
+We display the current state-of-play as regards the tensions in Table~\ref{tab:SMpvals}, as well as the change from including the LHCb measurements of $R_{K^{(\ast)}}$; the upshot is that the SM currently possesses a 1.8$\sigma$ tension with 247 combined measurements of $b\rightarrow s$ flavour-changing observables.
+The December 2022 LHCb measurements have decreased this from 2.5$\sigma$.
+We note here that the preselected 247 measurements include several observables which do not involve the $(\bar b s) (\bar \mu \mu)$ effective vertex and which also do not display large tensions, diluting (i.e.\ raising) the $p-$value and therefore decreasing $s/\sigma$.
+In an analysis which concentrates more specifically on the fewer \bsll\ anomaly observables on data in 2021, an estimate of $s=4.3\sigma$ was made~\cite{Isidori:2021vtc}.
+We parenthetically observe from the table that in the context of our SM global fit to many observables, the update to the $\overline{BR}(B_s \rightarrow \mu^+ \mu^-)$ constraint has only a small effect on the quality-of-fit.

-It is well known in the literature that two-parameter new physics models can decrease $\chi^2$ by some 30 or so units~\cite{Alguero:2021anc,Altmannshofer:2021qrr,Ciuchini:2020gvn,Hurth:2021nsi} resulting in a significantly better fit than the SM\@.
+Prior to December 2022, it was well known in the literature that two-parameter new physics models can decrease $\chi^2$ by some 30 or so units~\cite{Alguero:2021anc,Altmannshofer:2021qrr,Ciuchini:2020gvn,Hurth:2021nsi} resulting in a significantly better fit than the SM\@.
 One can take the two parameters to be weak effective theory (WET) Wilson coefficients (WCs), defined via the WET Hamiltonian density

 where $C_i$ here denotes the \emph{beyond} the SM contribution to the WC, $G_F$ is the Fermi decay constant and $C_i^{\text{SM}}$ denotes the SM contribution to the WC\@.
 The two dimension-6 operators $\mathcal{O}_i$ that can best ameliorate the \bsll\ fits are~\cite{Alguero:2021anc,Altmannshofer:2021qrr,Ciuchini:2020gvn,Hurth:2021nsi}